Grassy field under a grey cloudy sky. There is a small red hovercraft driving away from the camera on the grass.

 A cushion of air zipping along the ground - brilliant!

-Learning To Drive - Hovercrafting
+Learning To Drive - Having a go at Hovercrafting

 “Think of it like learning to drive”, our instructor told us.